Web3 Technology Explained: The Future of the Decentralized Internet

 4. Decentralized Applications (dApps)

-dApps run on decentralized networks instead of centralized servers.
+Decentralized applications (dApps) run on blockchain networks instead of centralized servers.

 -